rnadigital/agentcloud/README.md

 ## License

-This project is licensed under the Affero General Public License, version 3 only.
-Please refer to the [LICENSE](LICENSE) file for more details.
+This project is licensed under the Apache 2.0 License

 ## Contributions & Feedback